How to Turn a Blog Poll Into a Living Data Source

 As more readers weigh in above, the distribution will sharpen.
 Most publishers have never tracked what happens to their polls after launch.
 The pattern that emerges here will make the sections below more concrete.

-This paragraph is a Living Content block, it evaluates the poll data above and adjusts its prose when the distribution changes.
-What you're reading right now reflects the most recent pattern, not what we wrote on publish day.
+The paragraph above is a Living Content block.
+It reads the poll data and rewrites itself when the distribution changes, so what you see reflects the latest pattern, not what we wrote on publish day.

 Creating the poll is the surface layer.
-The value emerges after votes start accumulating, and the claims layer starts working.
+I shipped that layer for years and called the job done.
+The value emerges later, after votes accumulate and the claims layer starts working.

 1. Trend Detection